Lambek pregroups are Frobenius spiders in preorders: Introduction

 \subsection{Why sequent algebra?}

 To relate Lambek's pregroups and Frobenius' algebras, both structures are presented in terms of preordered relations.
-This framework could be viewed as expanding the scope of the studied structures, or as an unnecessary distraction.
+This framework is slightly more general than the standard presentation, and it could be viewed as a novel contribution, or as an unnecessary distraction.
 In the following, I argue that it is neither.

-Equational theories are usually presented as pairs $(\OOO, \EEE)$, where $\OOO$ is a set of operations, and $\EEE$ is a set of equations between the terms generated from the operations.
+Equational theories are usually presented as pairs $(\OOO, \EEE)$, where $\OOO$ is a set of operations given with arities, and $\EEE$ is a set of equations between some terms generated from $\OOO$.
 Algebra is the practice of deriving other valid equations.
-If the operations are presented as arrows, the composite operations are the paths along the arrows, the equations are the faces of the directed graphs buit from the arrows, and the sequences of equations can be presented as \emph{diagram chases}, going back to \cite{LambekJ:rings}.
+If the operations are presented as arrows, the composite operations are the paths along the arrows, the equations are the faces of directed graphs built from the arrows, and the sequences of equations can be presented as \emph{diagram chases}, going back to \cite{LambekJ:rings}.